JetBrains/Qodana/topics/flexinspect.md

 <procedure>
 <step>In IntelliJ IDEA, open the file that you would like to analyze using your inspection. </step>
 <step>Navigate to <ui-path>Tools | View PSI Structure of Current File</ui-path>.
-Here you can explore the PSI tree of
+Here, you can explore the PSI tree of
 your file.
 APIs are available for PSI nodes contained in the file.
 These APIs can generate algorithms that would operate within the PSI tree.
 </step>